 Since Tucker Arensberg started representing multiemployer trust funds in 1969, we have handled thousands of delinquent monthly contribution cases and hundreds of withdrawal liability cases.
 The group also has expertise representing multiemployer trust funds in bankruptcy matters, where the policies underlying ERISA and the Bankruptcy Code often conflict.

 The ERISA Litigation Group represents both national and local plans located and doing business all over the United States.
-In the last ten (10) years has collected over $500,000,000 for its various national trust fund clients.

 The ERISA Litigation Group consists of individuals that have:

 Over 20 (and even 30) years of complex litigation experience

 Been frequent speakers in the areas of the collection of delinquent contributions and withdrawal liability for the International Foundation of Employee Benefit Plans

 Authored publications on the collection of delinquent contributions and/or withdrawal liability for Benefits Magazine